“Feelings and Paths” Retrospective

-Many people complain about a lack of team engagement in retrospectives.
-The facilitator’s role in the ceremony is to guide the participants to reach the desired results – to help them create, to understand them, to accept them.
-Therefore, it’s also the facilitator’s duty to be creative.
-Nowadays, the “Positive Points,” “Negative Points” and “Improvements” model fails to motivate even the Scrum Master.
-This means that it’s up to us to create new ways to do retrospectives.
+Many people complain about lack of team engagement in retrospectives.
+Because of that, the facilitator’s role is to guide the participants to reach the desired results.
+That means helping the team to create; understanding and accepting them.
+Therefore, the facilitator also has to be creative.
+The basic technique “what went well, what didn’t” fails to motivate even the Scrum Master.
+It means that it’s up to us to create new ways to do retrospectives.
 Based on this principle, we came up with contextualized dynamics.
-In this post, I’ll introduce the “Feelings and Paths” Retrospective.
+In this post, we’ll introduce the “Feelings and Paths” Retrospective.

-Lula and I were together on a team that went through a lot of different experiences in a short period of time.
-I realized that there were several feelings in the air, and I thought it was important for people to think about the team and how they were relating to and dealing with one another’s feelings.
+First of all, Lula (one of our coaches) and I were working together on a team.
+So, the members shared with us a lot of different experiences in a short period.
+Finally, I realized that we had several feelings in the air.
+I thought it was important for people to think about the team and how they were relating to and dealing with each other’s feelings.

-The first step is to ask all participants to write down their feelings about this period on sticky notes – one note per feeling.
-As the notes are stuck on the board, the facilitators group similar feelings on the upper part.
+The first step is to ask all participants to write down their feelings on sticky notes – one note per feeling.
+As the notes are added to the board, the facilitators group similar feelings on the upper part.

-Visual facilitation is an important step in promoting participant engagement.
-Simple drawings, such as circles around groups of sticky notes or even an icon representing the word “feelings,” are subtle tools that provide good motivation.
+Visual facilitation is an essential step in promoting participant engagement.
+Simple drawings like circles around groups of sticky notes (clustering), or even an icon representing the word feelings, are subtle tools that provide motivation.

-In the next step, we draw the team members on the bottom part of the board.
-Some poorly drawn stick figures will guarantee a good laugh.
-Connecting the team drawing and the groups of feelings, we draw paths and ask pairs or trios of participants to write down on smaller sticky notes which actions or events led to those feelings.
-The results are usually interesting.
-Events that were significant for everyone are noted alongside isolated actions that personally impacted one or two team members, but which few others were aware of.
+We draw our team members using the bottom part of the board.
+Some poorly pulled stick figures will guarantee a good laugh.
+Connecting the team drawing and the groups of feelings, we draw paths and ask pairs or trios to write down which actions or events led to those feelings.

-People often feel energized at the end of this activity, where several reality checks can occur.
+As a result, people often feel energized at the end of this activity, where several reality checks can occur.
 Desired behaviors are strengthened, while undesired ones are discouraged.
-It’s a good activity for understanding how to use feelings to achieve better results as a team.
+The activity is relevant for understanding how to use feelings to achieve better results as a team.